I already own the computer I plan to bring on campus. Do I have to buy a new one?

-An anti-virus program is required to be running on your computer (windows only) to access the Internet through Gettysburg College.
+An anti-virus program is required to be running on your computer to access the Internet through Gettysburg College.
 It is vital that the anti-virus program be kept up to date.
 There are many companies that provide free anti-virus programs.
 You can check with your Internet Service Provider, they may offer one for free.
 You can purchase one on line, or in stores.

 What kind of computer training and other support is available for new students?

 Training and general help are abundant for students from the day they arrive on campus and throughout the academic year.
 The Instructional Technology and Training (ITT) group conducts training on all supported applications and ensures that documentation is available.
 ITT staff trainers and students provide hands-on lab classes, video lessons, tutorials, and one-on-one and small group training sessions.
 ITT Student Liaisons are available on the 1st floor of the West Building to help students use supported software.

 Can I use a modem on my PC?